FirstHR

 It genuinely depends on the duties, and the logistics coordinator is the one logistics role that can fall on either side.
 When the job is mostly execution, tracking shipments, entering data, booking carriers, processing documentation, it does not meet a white-collar exemption and is non-exempt, meaning the employee is paid hourly and owed overtime for hours over 40 in a workweek.
 The role can qualify as exempt under the administrative exemption only if it carries genuine discretion and independent judgment on matters of significance and the employee is paid a salary of at least $684 a week.
 For comparison, shipping clerks and warehouse associates are clearly non-exempt regardless of pay, and logistics managers who run a department are almost always exempt.
 The safe default for a hands-on coordinator is non-exempt; confirm by analyzing the actual duties.
 This is general information, not legal advice.

-A logistics coordinator typically earns in the mid-$40,000s to mid-$50,000s a year for base pay, depending on experience, region, and industry.
-The closest federal occupation, shipping, receiving, and inventory clerks, had a median annual wage of about $43,190 as of May 2024, which anchors the operational floor of the role, while national compensation surveys put coordinator base pay somewhat higher, often in the low-to-mid $50,000s, with totals higher where bonuses or senior and international roles are included.
-By contrast, the strategic logistician occupation had a median of $80,880 and logistics managers run past $100,000, which is why those titles sit above this role.
-Set your range using current data for your market and the seniority of the role, and tie it to the classification: hourly with overtime for a non-exempt coordinator.
+Pay scales with the role.
+The operational floor, the federal occupation of shipping, receiving, and inventory clerks, had a median annual wage of about $43,190 as of May 2024.
+A logistics coordinator typically earns somewhat higher, in the $40,000s to $50,000s for base pay depending on experience, region, and industry, with specialist and officer roles in a similar band.
+The strategic logistician occupation reports a median of $80,880, and logistics managers commonly run past $100,000, which is why those titles sit well above the coordinator level.
+Entry-level associates sit at or near the operational floor.
+For a posting, set your range using current data for your market and the seniority of the role, and tie it to the classification: hourly with overtime for a non-exempt associate or coordinator, a salary for a genuine exempt manager.
 This is general information, not legal advice.

 Does a logistics coordinator need a degree?

 Usually not.
-Most logistics coordinator roles are open to candidates with a high school diploma plus relevant shipping, warehouse, or supply-chain experience, and many of the skills are learned on the job.
-An associate degree or coursework in logistics or supply chain is a plus and can help, but a bachelor's degree is generally not required for the coordinator level.
-That contrasts with the logistician role, which typically expects a bachelor's degree and leans analytical and strategic.
-For a posting, the practical approach is to require relevant experience and the right skills, treat a degree as preferred rather than required, and focus on organization, accuracy, systems comfort, and communication, since those predict success in the role better than formal education does.
-This keeps your applicant pool open for a largely trainable operational role.
+Most logistics coordinator, specialist, and associate roles are open to candidates with a high school diploma plus relevant shipping, warehouse, or supply-chain experience, and many of the skills are learned on the job.
+An associate degree or coursework in logistics or supply chain is a plus and can help, but a bachelor's degree is generally not required at the coordinator level.
+That contrasts with the logistician and, often, the logistics manager roles, which lean analytical and strategic and more commonly expect a bachelor's degree.
+For a posting, the practical approach is to require relevant experience and the right skills, treat a degree as preferred rather than required, and focus on organization, accuracy, systems comfort, and communication, since those predict success better than formal education does.
 This is general information, not legal advice.

 Should a small business hire a logistics coordinator or use a 3PL?